Luggage Tags 101: What You Need To Know

 These days, there are a lot of innovative options when it comes to luggage tags.
 Aside from “traditional” tags, there are electronic options as well.
 Some of these come with barcodes that will allow airport workers to scan your tag to reveal your information; this is a great way to better protect your privacy and prevent your personal information from ending up in the wrong hands.
 Some other luggage tags will pair with an app on your phone and actually use GPS so you can see where your luggage is at all times.

 Of course, these electronic tag options can be a bit costly, so they may be more with the expense if you’re the type of person who does a lot of traveling.
-Otherwise, traditional luggage tags will likely be just fine.
+Otherwise, traditional luggage tags, like those found in a Rimowa bag, will likely be just fine.
 Look for tags that have unique designs or patterns on them so that they’ll stand out.

 A Note About Traveling Internationally